EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 Cost the provision precisely

 Get quotes from named providers.
-The personal budget must be sufficient to deliver the provision specified in Section F/G/H. Without precise costing the LA will struggle to set an appropriate amount.
+The personal budget must be sufficient to deliver the provision specified in Section F/G/H. Without precise costing the local authority will struggle to set an appropriate amount.

 3. 3